 8. Biotechnologist

 As a biotechnologist, you’ll be working on research and development, using your knowledge to create new products and technologies, such as drugs, vaccines, or biofuels.
 You might find yourself in a lab working on significant healthcare or environmental science innovations.
+With a bachelor’s in Medical Laboratory Science, graduates are well prepared for biotech roles in healthcare, pharmaceuticals, and environmental science.

-- How much you can make: The average salary is around $51,430, but with experience, you can earn up to $80,330.
+- How much you can make: The median annual salary is around $52,000, but with experience, you can earn over $82,000.

 - Why it’s great: Biotech is one of the fastest-growing fields, and your MLS background makes you a strong candidate to contribute to groundbreaking work in everything from gene editing to sustainable energy solutions.